winzou/StateMachineBundle/README.md

 ### Callbacks

-Callbaks are used to execute some code before or after applying transitions.
+Callbacks are used to guard transitions or execute some code before or after applying transitions.
 This bundle adds the ability to use Symfony2 services in the callbacks.